With

 From the author’s collection

-Following the collapse of Premier, Oceanic was acquired by a new Spanish Cruise Company, Pullmantur Cruises who named her Oceanic once again.
-She has successfully cruised for this company to the point they have now acquired a good number of other excellent second hand ships.
+Following the collapse of Premier, Oceanic was acquired by a new Spanish Cruise Company, Pullmantur Cruises who renamed her ‘Oceanic’ once again.
+She successfully cruised for this company to the point they have now acquired a good number of other excellent second hand ships.

 In February/March 2009 Pullmantur Cruises

-negotiated a sale of the superb SS Oceanic to the well known Japanese Peace
+negotiated a bareboat charter of the superb SS Oceanic to the well known

-As I have full details of her last and when her next survey and dry-docking were done and are due, it is obvious that she can sail on for a considerable time as yet!
-Thus, it is important to understand that Peace Boat has had her fully certified last November, and she is not due for her next full certification until November 4, 2014.
+As I have full details of her last survey and dry-docking were undertaken, it became obvious that she would be able sail on for a considerable time as yet!
+Thus, it is important to understand that Peace Boat has had her fully certified in November, and she is not due for her next full certification until November 4, 2014.
+But as we now know that was not going to happen!

 Photograph kindly provided by